creativechain/creacli/docs/app.rst

 Import Account
 ~~~~~~~~~~~~~~

-You can import your existing account into piston by using
+You can import your existing account into dpaypy by using

-    piston importaccount --account <accountname>
+    dpaypy importaccount --account <accountname>

 It will ask you to provide the passphrase from which the private key
 will be derived.
 If you already have a private key, you can use `addkey`